daniel5151/ANESE/README.md

 ## TODO

-This is a rough list of things I would like to accomplish, with those closer to the top higher on my priority list:
+This is a list of things I would like to try to accomplish, with those closer to the top higher on my priority list:

 - [x] _Implement_: My own APU (don't use Blarrg's)